 School administration should have guidelines and policies in place.
-These should include investigating a parent’s concerns and letting them know what they intend to do to remedy the situation.
+These should include investigating parents’ concerns and letting them know what they intend to do to remedy the situation.

 They shouldn’t hold a meeting with the bully and the child who has been bullied together.
 This could be both intimidating and embarrassing for the victim.

-A meeting should be held with the bullied child to reassure them of the actions the school will take to stop the ordeal.
-A plan should be put in place which safeguards the child, and where the staff members keep their eyes open for further bullying.
+A meeting should be held with the bullied child to reassure them of the school’s actions to stop the ordeal.
+A plan should be put in place which safeguards the child and where the staff members keep their eyes open for further bullying.

-The child or children who are carrying out the bullying should also have a meeting with a senior school staff member.
+The child or children carrying out the bullying should also have a meeting with a senior school staff member.
 It should be made clear to them that bullying is not acceptable behavior.

-They also need to know there will be consequences if it continues — their parents will be notified and they will have privileges withdrawn.
+They also need to know there will be consequences if it continues — their parents will be notified and have privileges withdrawn.

-Care should be taken, by both parents and the school, to make sure the bullied child does not feel at fault.
+Both parents and the school should take care to ensure the bullied child does not feel at fault.
 They should not be made to think they were responsible.